superhac/wion/README.md

 toggling the switch on and off.
 The <b>rwByte</b> signifies if the switch is on or off.
 0 = off, 1 = on.
 </p>
 <h2>Get Rom Status</h2>
 <p>WIP - Below is the additional payload (42 bytes) form a get rom status request.
-This is just the addtional fields.
+This is just the additional fields.
 Does not include the basic header.
 Needs to be decoded.
 <pre>
 0000D0070101000000000000000033080101000000000000000000938CC1FA766FFC64D7B750B0000000
 </pre>